-An ancient settlement, Sovana is originally of ancient Etruscan origin developed in the seventh century BC.
+An ancient settlement, Sovana is originally of Etruscan origin and developed in the seventh century BC.
 It is now listed as one of the 'most beautiful villages of Italy' and is a very picturesque village - certainly among the loveliest in southern Tuscany - with an attractive medieval centre and several ancient and medieval monuments of interest to discover.

-The village is very simple to explore, being essentially one main paved street, the Via di Mezzo which starts at the castle, and a few small side streets.
+The village is very simple to explore being essentially one main paved street, the Via di Mezzo which starts at the castle, and a few small side streets.
 You visit to Sovana can start from the ancient Aldobrandeschi’s Fortress.
-This castle has very ancient origins, certainly dating from Ancient Roman times and probably from the Etruscan period, although the castle we see today date from a the castle's restoration in 1572 by Cosimo I de Medici.
+This castle has very ancient origins, certainly dating from Ancient Roman times and probably from the Etruscan period, although the castle we see today dates from a restoration in 1572 by Cosimo I de Medici.

 The castle suffered severe damage in the 17th century so today there only remains one tower, an entrance and a section of walls.
 In the highest part of the walls you can still see some decorative and elegant small-arms dating from the 13th century.

 After exploring the fortress continue along the Via di Mezzo to reach the Piazza del Pretorio, where you can admire the Bourbon del Monte Palace, built in the mid-16th century by Jacopo Barozzi (known as the 'Vignola', 1507-1573), with a Renaissance door, a porch and a large interior garden.

 Near the palace there are the remains of the 5th century Church of Saint Mamiliano, dedicated to the patron saint of Sovana and built on the ruins of an existing building of Etruscan and Roman origin.
 Recently restored, it has the typical plan of a Christian church with a nave but without an apse.

 Continuing on through Sovana you reach the Piazza del Pretoria, a very attractive medieval square and the 14th century Church of Santa Maria.The interior of this church has three naves separated by pilasters supporting large arcs and with a fine ciborium (altar covering) dating from the 8th century.